jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

     ![Grid](img/dev/grid_3.png)

-    If both parameters are set to a function, then both buttons at the end of each rowm and a row of Entry boxes will be shown:
+    If both parameters are set to a function, then both buttons at the end of each row and a row of Entry boxes will be shown:

     ![Grid](img/dev/grid_4.png)